Party411

 Texas Hold 'em is a very easy-to-learn game.
 Each player is dealt two personal cards, and then five community cards are turned up on the board.
 The object of the game is to make the best five card hand using any combination of the seven cards.
 There are four betting rounds and the first two have a limit of $2 and the last two rounds have a limit of $4 (or set any dollar amount you like).
 You must bet or raise only the amount of the limit for that round.

-Most Texas Hold 'Em Poker games start with the two players to the left of the dealer (the button) putting a predetermined amount of money into the pot before any cards are dealt, ensuring that there's something to play for on every hand.
-This is called "posting the blinds."
-Usually, the "first blind"—the player to the left of the dealer—puts up half the minimum bet, and the "second blind" puts up the full minimum bet.
+• The two players to the left of the dealer put out blind bets.
+Usually the "first blind" (the player to the left of the dealer) puts up half the minimum bet, and the "second blind" puts up the full minimum bet.

-Each player is dealt two cards, face down.
-These are known as the "hole cards."
+• Each player is dealt two cards, face down.
+These are known as hole cards.

-Place Your Bets A round of betting takes place, beginning with the player to the left of the two who posted the blinds.
-Players can call, raise, or fold when it's their turn to bet.
+• A round of betting takes place (clockwise), beginning with the player to the left of the second blind.
+Each player can call, raise, or fold when it's their turn to bet.

 Need help on ranking?
 Check out our cheat sheet.

-See our full Texas Hold 'Em Casino and Saloon Party.
+Texas Hold 'Em Casino Party and Saloon BBQ

 © Party411®